The following are just a few of the comments and reviews I have received from a variety of customers over the years.

 Action, Fit, & Finish: 10

 I will not play anything else now that I have found TK Instruments.
 The stainless steel frets will never need replacing.
-If you can get the stainless frets and Compound-scale fret board, do it.
+If you can get the stainless frets and multi-scale fret board, do it.
 Those features alone improved my playing ten fold.

 The hand polished [Polymerized-Tung-Oil] finish that they do at TK Instruments is not only phenomenal in appearance, feel and tone, but it's also very easy to repair [maintain] as well.